Cubic Polynomial

 - Step 2: Write the coefficients in the dividend's place and write the zero of the linear factor in the divisor's place.

-- Step 3: Bring the first coefficient down, multiply and write it below the next coefficient.
+- Step 3: Bring the first coefficient down, multiply it with zero of linear factor and write it below the next coefficient.

 - Step 4: Add them and write the value below.